Hydrogen Energy Development

 Project Description

-Given the focus on climate change and carbon emissions, finding clean, secure and affordable alternatives to fossil fuels has become increasingly important.
+Given the focus on climate change and carbon emissions, finding clean, secure, and affordable alternatives to fossil fuel energy has become increasingly important.

 There are both challenges and opportunities in developing renewable energy alternatives to reduce our carbon intensity and contribute to the UK’s target and legislation for net zero carbon by 2050.

-Northern Ireland has to move on several decarbonising fronts simultaneously: power (electricity grid), transport (land, sea and air), heat (homes and businesses) and land use (farming practices and land stewardship).
+Northern Ireland must move on several decarbonising fronts simultaneously: power (electricity grid), transport (land, sea, and air), heat (homes and businesses) and land use (farming practices and land stewardship).

 Work is on-going with NI Water to develop Power to X schemes using their grid connectively at their treatment works and in them being a ready off-taker for oxygen in their critical treatment processes.
 Electrolysis of water results in 8 times more (by mass) oxygen being produced than hydrogen.
 The first scheme that NI Water is developing is centred on Belfast and could pave the way for Northern Ireland’s hydrogen economy.